yegor256/blog/_posts/2015/feb/2015-02-09-serious-code-reviewer.md

 some additional education.
 Here is an opportunity for you to be a teacher of your colleague.
 To be an effective teacher, you need to show proof.
 You need to ground your logic and make sure he understands and accepts it.

+{% quote Remember that it's your job to prove that the code you're reviewing is bad. %}

 Be ready to show links, articles, books, reports, examples, etc. Just "_I know this because I've been writing Java for 15 years_" is not enough.
 Moreover,